Myelofibrosis–A Personal Journey

 Category: Uncategorized

 I belong to a Myelofibrosis support group on FB.
 It’s been enormously helpful to read other people’s stories, tips, questions and answers.
-It keeps connects patients and caregivers.
+It connects patients and caregivers in a club to which no one wants to belong.
 Myelofibrosis is not unheard of but it’s classified as rare.
-According to *chtGPT, there are approx 60K new cases of leukemia (a…
+According to *chtGPT,…

 Donor Communication